 - When the eggnog is heated, slowly add it to the egg yolks while keeping the mixer on.
+If you want to spice things up, add a bit of ground cinnamon, pumpkin spice, or spiced rum to the mixture.
 Continue with either family-style or individual eggnog ramekins, see directions for both below:

 - Refrigerate for at least 4 hours or overnight.
 Before serving, coat the top with an even layer of sugar.
 Use a culinary torch to caramelize the sugar on top.
 Serve with a big dollop of whipped cream.

 - Baking time will vary depending on the shape and depth of your baking dish.
-When in doubt, bake a little longer until the edges are completely set.
+When in doubt, bake a little longer until the edges are completely set